 The most common cause of chronic ovulation problems is

-Polycystic ovary syndrome Polycystic Ovary Syndrome (PCOS) Polycystic ovary syndrome is characterized by slight obesity, irregular or no menstrual periods, and symptoms caused by high levels of male hormones (androgens).
-It involves disruption of the... read more , which is usually characterized by irregular periods, excess weight gain, acne, and excess body hair (due to excess production of male hormones by the ovaries)
+Polycystic ovary syndrome Polycystic Ovary Syndrome (PCOS) Polycystic ovary syndrome is characterized by irregular or no menstrual periods and often obesity or symptoms caused by high levels of male hormones (androgens), such as excess body hair and... read more , which is usually characterized by irregular periods, excess weight gain, acne, and excess body hair (due to excess production of male hormones by the ovaries)

 Other causes of ovulation problems include